BouncyJeffer/TrollAdmin/README.md

 # TrollAdmin
-A fun tool used to have some fun on your server.
+A fun plugin used to have some fun on your server.